 "They go together, literature and life.
 That’s really the main argument of all my work.
 They actually are connected.
 I try to say to students over and over again, ’This stuff matters.
 It matters so much that without it you might go crazy.’"

 Novelist and Poet, at the 25th annual Brackenridge Distinguished Visiting Lecture Series on Feb.
 3

 "This whole notion of how do you marry technology and people in a meaningful, significant way so that people feel that their destiny, their bill at the end of the month, is really in their control and they can influence it, is critically important."

 director of The UTSA Texas Sustainable Energy Research Institute, on the July 8 taping of NPR’s Science Friday

 "This is a new Libya; we’re starting from scratch.
 Not like the Egyptian and Tunisian revolutions where the bureaucracy is still there.
 What you write on this piece of paper, this empty white piece of paper, will be the revolution.
 It will be our country going forward."

-—Mansour El-Kikhia, Libyan-born Professor And Chair of the department of Political Science and Geography, quoted in the Aug.
+Libyan-born Professor And Chairman of the department of Political Science and Geography, quoted in the Aug.
 31 San Antonio Current